talal/ilm/lib.typ

   // The result of a call to the `bibliography` function or `none`.
   bibliography: none,

+  // Whether to start a chapter on a new page.
+  chapter-pagebreak: true,

   // Whether to display an index of figures (images).
   figure-index: false,